-Although, generally, I prefer the quick and simple spreads, 3 up to 7 cards, sometimes, some specific and complex questions, requires some more in-depth analyses.
+Although generally, I prefer the quick and simple spreads, three up to seven cards, sometimes, some specific and complex questions, requires some more in-depth analyses.

-This 12 cards spread is highly recommended in personal development, so-called ‘spiritual’ matters, but it’s also a good choice to obtain detailed answer to any specific question regardless its subject.
+This 12 cards spread is highly recommended for personal development, so-called ‘spiritual’ matters, but it is also an excellent choice to obtain a detailed answer to any specific question regardless its subject.

 The philosophical and structural foundation of this spread relays on Astrological, Numerological, Kabbalistic and Alchemical joint considerations.